raewtf/raewtf.github.io/_posts/2024-12-17-rowbot-rally-manual.md

 ## Submitting your scores

-To submit a new time to the global leaderboard, simply complete a full race.
+To submit a new time to the global leaderboard, simply complete a full race in Time Trials.
 When you reach the results screen that shows your new time, your score will be submitted to the stage's respective leaderboard automatically.

 > 💡 *For a time to be eligible for submission, it must be a lower time than one you've achieved before.*